4-day Proficiency-Based Reading Assessment Workshops

-The trainers for both workshops, Drs.
-Catherine Baumann and Ahmet Dursun of the U. of Chicago, will present the concepts, terms, and principles of language assessment relevant to the reading levels (basic, practical, and advanced) and discuss the principles of proficiency-based test design while integrating reverse design.
-The measurable outcomes (target functions) of each level will be discussed in relationship to ACTFL proficiency guidelines.
-Following this introduction, the participants, working in language-specific groups, will find, evaluate, and select authentic readings for the ‘basic’ level of reading comprehension and then identify demonstrable and measurable target functions at this level.
-This will be followed by a hands-on session to design test items for the basic level for one text.
-This same set of activities will be repeated for the practical and advanced reading levels.
-The final products of this workshop will be standard Reading Assessment tests to measure reading proficiency levels.
+During the main workshop sessions, Baumann and Dursun presented the concepts, terms, and principles of language assessment relevant to the reading proficiency levels (intermediate, advanced, and superior) and discussed the principles of proficiency-based test design while integrating reverse design.
+The measurable outcomes (target functions) of each level were discussed in relationship to ACTFL proficiency guidelines.
+Following these sessions, the participants, working in small, language-specific groups, designed tests for the three proficiency levels while identifying demonstrable and measurable target functions at each level.

 From March until June 2022, small groups of instructors for 7 SE Asian languages collaboratively found appropriate reading texts for their test designs and finalized their reading proficiency assessment tests with peer and trainer feedback.
 These developed reading proficiency assessment tests were presented by language groups at a hybrid format 3-day Reading Proficiency Assessment Symposium, hosted by the University of Wisconsin-Madison from June 6-8, 2022.
 Language groups explained their group’s process in developing tests and showed examples of their test prompts, as well as texts and their editing process for these texts.
 Groups further reflected on the impact of this project on their professional development, how it will affect their teaching, and their sense of a community of practice within and among the members of the US and SEA groups.
 Groups also received additional training from Ahmet Dursun on rubric development for correcting the results of their reading tests.